rhaidiz/broxy/README.md

 # Installation

 ## Grab a Binary
-Grab a compiled version of Broxy [here](https://github.com/rhaidiz/broxy/releases) (windows binary on its way).
+Grab a compiled version of Broxy [here](https://github.com/rhaidiz/broxy/releases).

 ## Compiling from Sources
 To compile Broxy make sure you have the following installed and properly configured: